charlieskyward/SentiMarket/README.md

   * **Gradio** (for the interactive web demo)
   * **Git & Git LFS** (for version control and handling large model files)
   * **Scikit-learn & Matplotlib/Se seaborn** (for performance evaluation and visualization)

+  ---

+  ## ## Support This Project

+  SentiMarket is a personal project under continuous development.
+If you find it valuable and are willing to support my subsequent work (like the next-generation models in the SentiMarket Universe), I will be opening support channels like GitHub Sponsors soon.
+Thank you for your interest!